CottonPajamas/CarriageAutomotive-Java/README.md

 - Date filtering ability and adding to cart functionality in the product details page not working for major browsers.
 [Last checked, only works on IE]<br />

-- Made greater use of internationalization.<br />
+- Make greater use of internationalization througout the web application.<br />